 BlueSky is PacificPower's renewable energy choice program, where customers opt to purchase a portion or all of their electricity use through renewable energy credits (RECs).
-PacificPower's RECs were generated through wind turbines in 2012.
+PacificPower's RECs are generated through wind turbines.
 Because of the complicated nature of power trading markets, it is impossible to tell which power sources any one individual customer receives, so RECs separate the environmental benefits from the power to sell it to concerned customers or for compliance reasons.
 The purchase of RECs supports invests in renewable energy for the future.
 RECs are not offsets, which are similar, but instead focus on the sequestration of greenhouse gases.
 Typical offsets include forest planting or funding emission reductions for industry.

 In Fiscal Year 2013, Whitman purchased 1,214,000 kWh of PacificPower's BlueSky and 4,000,000 kWh of from Renewable Choice Energy.
 This was nearly 50% of Whitman's power consumption that year.
 Both providers are Green-e Energy Certified by the Center for Resource Solutions.
 Third party certification is important to be sure the environmental benefits are not double counted.

-As of the beginning of 2013, the college leases nearby farmland to NextEra Energy, which has seventy 660 kW turbines on the property.
+As of the beginning of 2013, the College leases nearby farmland to NextEra Energy, which has seventy 660 kW turbines on the property.
 The 166 foot tall towers generate electricity when wind speeds are between 7 and 56 miles per hour and are most efficient at 33 mph.
 The Vestas turbines are 30-35% efficient and can respond to changes in the wind to maximize efficiency.
 Whitman leases the land and receives royalties for the electricity generated.
 The electricity generated is sold by NextEra Energy to the Bonneville Power Administration, contributing to the local grid.
 More information can be found here.